bethgelab/foolbox/docs/index.rst

 Foolbox is a Python toolbox to create adversarial examples that fool neural networks.

 It comes with support for many frameworks to build models including

 * TensorFlow
 * PyTorch
 * Theano
 * Keras
 * Lasagne

 and it is easy to extend to other frameworks.

-In addition, it comes with a large collection of adversarial attacks, both gradient-based attacks as well as black-box attacks.
-See :doc:`modules/attacks` for a list of attacks.
+In addition, it comes with a **large collection of adversarial attacks**, both gradient-based attacks as well as black-box attacks.
+See :doc:`modules/attacks` for details.

 Foolbox is work in progress and any input is welcome.
 The source code can be found on `GitHub`_.